MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 # Run Azure Quantum notebooks in a workspace

-Learn how to run Q# or Python in a Jupyter notebook in a [workspace](xref:microsoft.quantum.how-to.workspace) in [Azure Quantum](microsoft.quantum.azure-quantum-overview).
+Learn how to run Q# or Python in a Jupyter notebook in an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Prerequisites